INTERVIEW

 What is the process?

-While I sometimes use just one simple metal tool to help me perfect my shapes, my favorite tool is my hand.
-My fingers can best smooth and perfect a wave's turn or a petal's rise and fall, and I have no worry about breaking through the wall.
+My favorite tools are my hands.
+My fingers can best smooth and perfect a wave's turn or a petal's rise and fall, and I have no worry about breaking through the wall of clay.
 I feel it, and know it.

-Each ball of clay is a unique, unpredictable entity, and so often, my turns and twists are done only with its cooperation.
+Each ball of clay is a unique, unpredictable entity, and so often my twists and turns are done only with its cooperation.
 In essence, I work along with the clay, working to move it to its full potential as an object of art.

 With raw porcelain, no shape stays where I leave it.
 Imagine working with dough, where you flatten it, smooth it, and then try to bring it up into a form.
 I prop every single move that hold the direction until the work is firm and totally dry.

-Once it is bone dry I dab my fingertip with water and slightly soften the outer layer and then might use a blade to gently clean the shapes.
+Once it is bone dry I dab my fingertip with water and slightly soften the outer layer and then might use a blade to gently smooth out the shapes.
 Any pressure at this point in the drying process can cause a piece to shatter.

 Once that step is complete, the work goes into the kiln for two days to create a hardened surface called bisque.
 Bisque can be sanded, and sometimes I do hand sand to eliminate a rough spot or imperfection I may have missed.